Yilin-Yang/vimrc/README.md

 mostly as a reference, in case I'm helping a classmate configure vim and need something to point at as I explain something.

+If you want to get a sense of how this repo is structured, start by looking at `.vimrc`.

 General Recommendations
 --------------------------------------------------------------------------------
 Some general vim settings (not plugins) that I find incredibly useful and am